sepehrrostami/Internet-Speed/README.md

 # Internet-Speed
-A simlpe WebPage with am Embed code
++A simlpe WebPage with am Embed code
-Optimized and mobile friendly
++Optimized and mobile friendly
 The important piece is the "iframe" placed anywhere between the opening <body> and closing </body> tags of your website.

 Why is my test not responsive to mobile displays?